FreBio/FreBio.github.io/Presentations/index.md

 ## 2017
+* The complexity and heterogeneity of the kinetoplast genome in hybrid trypanosomes.
+Animal Genetics and Diseases.
+Wellcome Trust Sanger Institute.
+22-22 September 2017.
+[POSTER PRESENTATION]
 * Speciation genomics of Leishmania Viannia.
 World Congress on Leishmaniasis.
 Toledo, Spain.
 16-20 May 2017.
 [POSTER PRESENTATION]

 ## 2016